bpstephanie/Clean_Crave/README.md

 A copy of the GitHub Repository can be made by forking the GitHub account.
 This copy can be viewed and changes can be made to the copy without affecting the original repository.
 The steps to fork the repository are as follows:

   1. Log in to GitHub and locate the repository.
-  2. On the right hand side of the page, inline with the repository name, is a button called 'Fork', click on the button to create a copy of the original repository in your GitHub Account.
+  2. On the right hand side of the page, in line with the repository name, is a button called 'Fork', click on the button to create a copy of the original repository in your GitHub Account.

 ![How To Fork](https://github.com/bpstephanie/Clean_Crave/blob/main/media/fork_1.png)